Caler1n/TI980A-Docs/README.md

-Power Supply Maintenance Manual for the TI960A and TI980A Computer
+User and Maintenance Manuals for the TI980A Computer